alexkaufman06/graphQL/README.md

 ```
 Navigate to: http://localhost:4000/graphql

-This opens up a GraphQL service that we can send queries to validate and execute like the examples below
+This opens up a GraphQL service that we can send queries to validate and execute like the two examples below:

 ```
 {